jwho85/myFlix-client/README.md

 # myFlix-client

-## Description

 The objective of this project was to build the client-side for an application called myFlix based on its existing server-side code (REST API and database) using React.
-It was built using HTML, CSS, JavaScript, React, Axios, React Bootstrap, and React Router.

 ## Tech